facelessuser/PyMdown/docs/extensions/superfences.md

 For the reasons above, the nested fences feature really is just a workaround.
 But for a lot of people (including myself), this functionality is more than sufficient.

 # Options
+General syntax highlighting settings are configured via CodeHilite which should be installed and configured.

 | Option    | Type | Default | Description |
 |-----------|------|---------|-------------|